 4) Firmly apply the patch.
 Let the glue cure overnight and check for leaks in the morning.
 Leave the pad inflated for at least 24 hours to ensure that there is not a slow leak.

 Before storing your sleeping pad, make sure that the pad is fully dry and free of dirt and debris.
-If your pad has caked on grit and dirt, refer to the care instructions.

 The sleeping pad and pillow can be stored in their respective carry sacks.
 The pillow can also be stored in the larger sleeping pad stuff sack.